-Course: SOCo1oA/SOCo1oB AP World History Grade: 9-10 All Year Course offered at: CDO IRHS Prerequisites: Tea Prerequisites: Teacher recommendation The purpose of this course is to develop greater understanding of the evolution of global processes and contacts in different types of human societies.
+The purpose of this course is to develop greater understanding of the evolution of global processes and contacts in different types of human societies.
 The chronological time frame covered is from approximately 8000 BCE to the present.
 Course content covers ten geographic regions including Asia, Africa, Latin America, and Europe.
 This course is designed to prepare students to take the Advanced Placement World History Exam for potential college credit.
-See college credit requ college credit requirements in this catalog.
-For more information on this class, please visit the
+See college credit requirements in this catalog.
+For more information on this class, please visit the AP site.